 Can I select all of the vulnerabilities at once?

-You can select all the vulnerabilities that are on the first page by clicking the checkbox at the top of the page.
-Increase the number of rows if you would like to select more than the default amount of vulnerabilities that are shown.
+You can select all the vulnerabilities on the first page by clicking the checkbox at the top of the page.
+Increase the number of rows if you would like to select more than the default number of vulnerabilities shown.

 Will my saved filters still be in place?